 Masada’s big moment, part of the Second Temple period, 166 BC to 70 AD, is often considered a golden age in the history of the Jewish people.
 During the heady years of the Maccabees, AKA Hasmonaeans which ended in 37 BC, the Jews achieved a kind of religious and political independence that harkened back to the times of King David and King Solomon.
 Even after Rome entered the picture and installed Herod’s family at the helm, the Jews still had a quasi self-rule in religious matters that kept their age-old traditions intact.

 A Fortress Here – A Fortress There

-The fortresses erected by the Hasmonaean and Herodian rulers became important Palestinian defense positions in the areas where they were located.
+The fortresses erected by the Hasmonaean and Herodian rulers became important defensive positions in the areas where they were located.
 Some protected royal palaces, and others served as prisons for political prisoners, such as Machaerous where John the Baptist was held and subsequently, beheaded.
-Several controlled the main thoroughfares of Palestine, namely the fortresses of Hyrcania, Alexandrium and, of course, Masada.
+Several controlled the main thoroughfares of Palestine for Rome, namely the fortresses of Hyrcania, Alexandrium and, of course, Masada.

 A Ship-Shaped Plateau

 Masada….even to non Jews the name evokes a kind of majestic, mysterious heroism, especially in those who have had the privilege of standing atop that oddly ship-shaped plateau overlooking the Dead Sea and surrounding Judean Desert.
 Masada’s exotic, striking spirit combines history, geology, and archaeology with a unique story of human courage.
 All from an era when time rolled over from BC to AD and the Jews, while waiting for their Messiah and missing Him, struggled with Rome, themselves and a new Gospel message.

 Hide and Seek For Centuries